4paradigm/OpenMLDB/docs/en/reference/sql/dql/WINDOW_CLAUSE.md

 				:: = 'INSTANCE_NOT_IN_WINDOW'
 ```

-*Window call function* implements functionality similar to aggregate functions.
-The difference is that the window call function does not need to pack the query results into a single line of output—in the query output, each line is separated.
-However, the window caller can scan all rows that may be part of the current row's group, depending on the grouping specification of the window caller (the `PARTITION BY` column).
-The syntax for calling a function from a window is one of the following:
+*Window call function* is similar to aggregate functions.
+The difference is that the window call function does not need to pack the query results into a single line when output the results.
+Instead, each line is separated when using WINDOW clause.
+However, the window caller can scan all rows that may be part of the current row's group, depending on the grouping specification of the window caller (the `PARTITION BY` on columns).
+The syntax for calling a function over a window is shown bellow:

 ```
 function_name ([expression [, expression ... ]]) OVER ( window_definition )